winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 “Again, he told the merchant leader, ‘Gentlemen, if you have grain and grass on your carts, you can discard it.
 That place has plenty, so you don’t need to burden your carts with it.’

 98\.
 “The merchant leader said to his company of merchants, ‘Ahead of us, there’s a man … [He said,] “Gentlemen, if you have grain and grass on your carts, you can discard all of it.
-That place has plenty, so you don’t need to burden your carts with it.”
+That place has plenty, so you don’t need to burden your carts with it.”’
 {:#p98}

 99\.
 “The merchant leader said, ‘Take care not to discard your grain and grass.
 We’ll discard them when we find fresh supplies.
 Why is that?
 Once we replace them with fresh supplies, we’ll be able to cross this wasteland.’